Narrative and Art

-Below are a few examples of the narrative work Chris has been involved in.
+Below are a few examples of narrative and art piece work Chris has been involved in.

 Role: Production Manager